-i) That on December 23, 2011, Crystallex International Corporation ("Crystallex"), a reporting issuer in British Columbia, Alberta, Manitoba, Ontario, Québec, Nova Scotia and Newfoundland, obtained an order from the Ontario Superior Court of Justice (Commercial List) for protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA Order"), and on December 28, 2011, obtained an order from the United States Bankruptcy Court for the District of Delaware under Chapter 15 of the U.S. Bankruptcy Code recognizing the CCAA Order.
+- i) That on December 23, 2011, Crystallex International Corporation ("Crystallex"), a reporting issuer in British Columbia, Alberta, Manitoba, Ontario, Québec, Nova Scotia and Newfoundland, obtained an order from the Ontario Superior Court of Justice (Commercial List) for protection under the Companies' Creditors Arrangement Act (Canada) ("CCAA Order"), and on December 28, 2011, obtained an order from the United States Bankruptcy Court for the District of Delaware under Chapter 15 of the U.S. Bankruptcy Code recognizing the CCAA Order.
 These proceedings were commenced following the expropriation of Crystallex's main mining asset by the Bolivarian Republic of Venezuela in 2011, and the subsequent institution of arbitration proceedings with the World Bank's International Centre for Settlement of Investment Disputes to seek restitution.
 In March 2012, Crystallex announced that it would not be in a position to prepare and file annual audited financial statements and other annual disclosure documents, required by Canadian securities laws in respect of the financial year ended December 31, 2011, by March 30, 2012 and, consequently, would be in default of its continuous disclosure filing requirements under Canadian securities laws.
 A temporary general cease trade order was issued in April 2012.
 The cease trade order prohibited the trading of Crystallex's securities other than for trades made pursuant to debtor-in-possession (DIP) financing as approved by the Ontario Superior Court of Justice.
-Mr. Brown served as an independent director of Crystallex until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the court-approved DIP financing into which Crystallex entered in 2012.
+Michael Brown served as an independent director of Crystallex until June 2012, at which time he resigned as a director and became a member of the Crystallex advisory panel as required by the credit agreement governing the court-approved DIP financing into which Crystallex entered in 2012. - ii) That on January 5, 2015, a cease trade order was issued by the Autorité des marchés financiers against Afri-Can Marine Minerals Corporation, a TSX Venture Exchange-listed company, for failing to file annual financial statements for the period ended August 31, 2014, within the required time period.
+Michael Brown served as a director of Afri-Can Marine Minerals Corporation until November 28, 2014.